Difference Between EIGRP and OSPF

 Due to equipment failure, routes change the time it takes the routes of OSPF to find a path that is new between endpoints with no loops or called as open.
 As a result, it minimizes the path length is called the convergence time.

-RIP generally counts the router hops number between hosts on a network, OSPF simply bases choice of the path on “link states” that takes into account extra network information.
+RIP counts the router hops number between hosts on a network, OSPF simply bases the choice of the path on “link states” that takes into account extra network information.
 OSPF has RIP support built-in for compatibility with older networks and for the router to host communication.

 Main Differences Between EIGRP and OSPF

-2. For the multivendor environment, EIGRP is a good option because it does not require meticulous planning of the area.
+2. EIGRP is a good option for the multivendor environment because it does not require meticulous planning of the area.
 On the other hand, meticulous planning of the area is required in OSPF.

 3. In terms of the unequal path load balancing feature, it is only supported by the EIGRP protocol.
 On the flip side, this feature is not supported on OSPF.

-4. When it comes to backward compatibility with the older routers, the EIGRP is a preferable option compared to the OSPF.
+4. When it comes to backward compatibility with older routers, the EIGRP is a preferable option compared to the OSPF.

 References